 - adhere to Monash's academic and administrative policies.

-You must also meet all other eligibility criteria as outlined in your scholarship offer and listed under individual scholarship entries on the coursework scholarships website.
+You must also meet all other eligibility criteria and retention requirements as outlined in your scholarship offer and listed under individual scholarship entries on the coursework scholarships website.

 Your academic progress will be reviewed each semester, to assess your eligibility for your scholarship.